-The trustees reconsidered the prudent level at which general reserves should be held back in 2012 and decided on a longer-term target equal to 30% of typical expenditure over a year.
-At the end of 2022 reserves of the group were £237,396 (reserves of the charity were £192,834), this equates to 49% of typical expenditure over a year.
-It is the intention of the trustees that these higher levels of reserves should remain the longer-term target, but carefully managed to provide future growth potential for IDPE.
+During the year, the trustees reconsidered the prudent level at which general reserves should be held and decided on a target of reducing reserves to between £120,000 to £170,000.
+At the end of 2023 reserves of the group were £234,149 (reserves of the charity were £206,513).
+It is the intention of the trustees that these higher levels of reserves should be reduced slowly over the next few years.
 As the business grows and adapts to meet the needs of its members, the trustees recognise that further investment in the infrastructure, goods and services provided by IDPE will be necessary.